Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Total Enterococci Exceedances: 5

-Enterococci Exceedances Associated w/ Rainfall (No CSO Event): 2
+Exceedances Associated with Rainfall (No CSO Event): 2

 Total Samples Collected: 520